catman186/learning_python/README.md

-# learning_python
+# Learning Python

-My learning of python.
-Early programs etc.
+Collection of simple programs created for the purpose of learning basic Python skills.